NeoLegends/website/content/about-me.md

 - API-driven PWAs with Web Components, React or vanilla JS
 - Static page websites
-- Serverless backends and microservices
+- Serverless backends and microservices in various programming languages

 ## I focus on...